 The Login Security reCAPTCHA plugin lets you add Google reCAPTCHA to WordPress login, registration, lost password, and comment forms.
 It also prevents spam comments and brute force attacks and safeguards your WordPress site.
 The key security features include support for Google reCAPTCHA v3, v2, set reCAPTCHA v3 Position, and error log monitoring.

-This product was originally published by its owner in May of 2019.
-It is currently on version 1.4.1 and last experienced a change on August 3rd, 2022.
-The most recent edition works on WordPress 6.0.1 and requires at least PHP 5.6 to operate on your server.
-This plugin is now running on over 6,000 WordPress websites.
-It has had over 63,120 downloads.
-There have not been many help requests from users.
+This piece of software was initially released by its owner in May of 2019.
+It is presently on version 1.5.9 and last had a revision on November 23rd, 2023.
+The newest update runs on WordPress 6.4.1 and requires at least PHP 7.0 to function on your server.
+This plugin is presently running on over 8,000 WordPress sites.
+It has had over 135,290 downloads.
+There have not been many assistance requests from users.
 Reviews for this plugin are very positive.
-Many of the users who left an evaluation found this plugin to be wonderful.
+Many of the end-users who left an evaluation found this plugin to be excellent.

 Login Security Pro, this plugin’s premium version, provides additional security features.
 These extra capabilities include WooCommerce support, login history by username, role-based redirection, recent login history, advanced security, and dedicated support.
 You can purchase the premium version for a one-time payment of $25.

 The WordPress Brute Force Protection plugin by GuardGiant protects your WordPress site against brute force attacks.
 The plugin’s robust and powerful security features include brute force protection, stopping brute force attacks from hacking passwords, limiting login attempts, login history, and security audit log.
 This is the only plugin with 100% brute force protection that doesn’t lock out genuine users.